dedalusmax/live-chef/cli-steps.md

 ```
 NOTE: installation usually takes approx. 1 min and 20 sec on a home wifi network.

-> switch to the presentation slides!
+> switch to the presentation slides and explain about Angular CLI

+- open folder in VS code
+- explain the project structure and the configuration
+- open angular-cli.json and change: defaults/component/inlineStyle to true, and inlineTemplate to true

 ## Step 2: copying styles and assets from the source project

+Explain what the intentions are, show the live chef and what we want to do.

-- open file explorer, go to the source folder and copy all from Content/images into app/assets folder
+- open file explorer, go to the source folder and copy all from **Content/images** into **app/assets** folder
 - copy styles.scss from Content into app folder
 - open styles.scss and change the path to the image to: ./~/assets/backgroundImage.jpg
 - also, change -webkit-fill- to -webkit-stretch